June 8, 2023

 Colloids possess distinct characteristics that help set them apart from other mixtures, such as:

 • Heterogeneity: Colloids are heterogeneous mixtures that exhibit visible phase separation.
-Their two or more distinguishable phases include dispersed particles or droplets evenly distributed within continuous phase (often known as dispersion medium) while dispersed phase is made up of continuous phase materials forming dispersion medium; dispersed particles/droplets remain evenly scattered through continuous phase as dispersion medium (dispersion medium).
+Their two or more distinguishable phases include dispersed particles or droplets evenly distributed within the continuous phase (often known as dispersion medium) while the dispersed phase is made up of continuous phase materials forming dispersion medium; dispersed particles/droplets remain evenly scattered through the continuous phase as dispersion medium (dispersion medium).

-• Particle Size: Colloidal particles are larger than individual molecules but smaller than suspensions; typically ranging in size between one nanometer (nm) to 1000 nanometers, colloidal particles can consist of solid, liquid or gas elements dispersed throughout a medium and visible by an electron microscope or Ultra-microscopic.
+• Particle Size: Colloidal particles are larger than individual molecules but smaller than suspensions; typically ranging in size between one nanometer (nm) to 1000 nanometers, colloidal particles can consist of solid, liquid, or gas elements dispersed throughout a medium and visible by an electron microscope or Ultra-microscopic.

 • Stability and Separation: Colloids may exhibit various degrees of stability.
-Although colloids don’t naturally separate like suspensions do, some degree of settlement due to gravity may take place over time; however, for full separation to occur it often requires external forces such as centrifugation.
+Although colloids don’t naturally separate as suspensions do, some degree of settlement due to gravity may take place over time; however, for full separation to occur it often requires external forces such as centrifugation.

 • Unusual Physical Properties: Colloids can exhibit unique physical characteristics due to the dispersed phase present, including increased viscosity and altered optical properties (opalescence) which led to unusual rheological behavior (flow properties).
-Colloidal particles have the power to significantly change its behavior and characteristics over time, greatly altering how a colloid behaves overall.
+Colloidal particles have the power to significantly change their behavior and characteristics over time, greatly altering how a colloid behaves overall.

 Types of Solutions